 On Monday, Ramaphosa said the policy conference must have three strategic priorities:

 “Having recently entered a recession, the economy is still some distance from being able to create the jobs that our country needs on a significant scale.
+The recent investor downgrades … also make it more difficult to raise finance for development and make finance more expensive for ordinary people,” he added.

 Radical economic transformation is expected to be one of the most fiercely debated policy discussions at the conference, scheduled to start on Friday in Soweto.